The French Whistleblower Protection Law

 Explore the French Whistleblower Protection Law, including compliance requirements, scope, and how to support and protect reporting in your organization.

-On 21 March 2022, the last formal step was taken to bring into force a Whistleblower Protection law in France that takes effect from 1st September.
+On 21 March 2022, the last formal step was taken to bring into force a Whistleblower Protection law in France.

 In its implementation of the EU Whistleblower Protection Directive into national law, France has gone further than the minimum standards required at the EU level.

 The French Whistleblower Protection law goes further than France’s existing law, “Loi Sapin II”, that had previously provided protection for whistleblowers.
-This will require organizations to review their compliance program, as adherence to Loi Sapin II will no longer mean they will automatically comply with the updated whistleblowing regulations.
+Organizations are required to review their compliance program, as adherence to Loi Sapin II no longer means they will automatically comply with the updated whistleblowing regulations.

 For instance, there is a broader application of the law in terms of the requirements on organizations, the types of whistleblowers protected and the kind of misconduct that counts as a whistleblowing matter.